fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 (1 row)
 ```

-As you cann see, the `version_num` field coincides with the revision ID on the `versions` file.
+As you can see, the `version_num` field coincides with the revision ID on the `versions` file.

 We can also check the schema for the user table by doing: `\d user`.